projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 Set up a Clear Linux Operating System
 =====================================

-Currently, an installable version of ARCN does not exist.
+Currently, an installable version of ACRN does not exist.
 Therefore, you need to setup a base Clear Linux OS and you'll build and bootstrap ACRN on your platform.
 You'll need a network connection for your platform to complete this setup.